piclas-framework/piclas/docs/documentation/userguide/installation.md

 To use all available cores for parallel compilation use either `make -j` or `ninja -j0`.
 Finally, the executables **piclas** and **piclas2vtk** are contained in your **PICLas** directory in `build/bin/`.
-If you encounter any difficulties, you can submit an issue on GitHub attaching the `piclas_make.out` file, where the console output is stored.
+If you encounter any difficulties, you can submit an issue on GitHub and attach the `piclas_make.out` file, where the console output is stored.

 (sec:directory-paths)=
 ### Directory paths